sysco-middleware/sysco-middleware.github.io/_posts/2016-02-14-Patching_JDev.md

 # Oracle SOA Suite

 For Oracle SOA Suite there has been many updates, the latest one is - 12.1.3.0.5.
-In the patch process, it is identified that al older patch should be rolled back before the new one is applied.
+In the patch process, it is identified that an older patch should be rolled back before the new one is applied.
 The SOA patch applied has patch number: 22524811.

+If OPatch returns a message that this patch conflicts with a previous Bundle Patch, allow OPatch to perform the rollback and install this one.
+If the conflict is reported for some other patch you have installed, make note of it and contact Support.

 ```bash
 D:\download\1213patch\p22524811_121300_Generic\22524811>opatch apply